jameslkingsley/laravel-references/README.md

 App\Customer -> cus_tKCulsB67hty
 ```

 Alternatively you can explicitly set the prefix for the model by setting the following.
-Note that if you set it to `null` it won't have a prefix, even if your `prefix` config options is set to `true`.
+Note that if you set it to `null` it won't have a prefix, even if your `prefix` config option is set to `true`.

 ```php
 class Customer extends Model